-The Dress Code Policy helps the school community to promote the school’s unique ethos, relationships, policies, procedures and practices that encourage good behaviour and optimise learning.
+The Dress Code Policy helps the school community to promote the school’s unique ethos, relationships, policies, procedures and practices that encourage positive behaviour and

-This policy communicates the responsibilities that students of Sandymount Park ETSS and their parent/guardian(s) accept when they enrol in the school.
+This document communicates the responsibilities that students of Sandymount Park ETSS and their parent/guardian(s) accept when they enrol in the school.
+Please read this policy and sign the permission form to indicate your agreement with same.

-- Clothes worn to school must be clean, in good order, modest and appropriate for daily school life.
+— Clothes worn to school must be clean, in good order and appropriate for daily school life.

 — There must be no offensive slogans or pictures on clothing/bags etc.